Tyler-OBrien/personal_website/content/posts/2022/06/28/Building-an-Anycast-CDN/index.md

 Another advantage of RIPE is that they allow individuals to register, and you don't even have to be in the RIPE region yourself if you have proof of presence (more on that later).

 There are several RIPE LIRs, but I picked [Inferno Communications](https://infernocomms.com/lir-services) based on them being recommended in one of the communities I am in (Cloudflare Developers).
 Getting an ASN through them costs around 54 USD (£45 GBP) one-off and ~$48 USD (£40 GBP) per year for IPv6 /44, which can be split into 16 /48's, the max subnet size that can be announced without being filtered.
+If you're looking for other providers, I've heard good things about [Cloudie](https://my.cloudie.sh/index.php/store/lir-services) as well as their Discord Community and support.

 I created an account in RIPE's Database and created several RIPE objects including an Organization, Contact, and Maintainer.